indeedeng/iwf/gen/iwfidl/docs/WorkflowConfig.md

 `func (o *WorkflowConfig) HasContinueAsNewPageSizeInBytes() bool`

 HasContinueAsNewPageSizeInBytes returns a boolean if a field has been set.

-### GetUseMemoForDataAttributes

-`func (o *WorkflowConfig) GetUseMemoForDataAttributes() bool`

-GetUseMemoForDataAttributes returns the UseMemoForDataAttributes field if non-nil, zero value otherwise.

-### GetUseMemoForDataAttributesOk

-`func (o *WorkflowConfig) GetUseMemoForDataAttributesOk() (*bool, bool)`

-GetUseMemoForDataAttributesOk returns a tuple with the UseMemoForDataAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetUseMemoForDataAttributes

-`func (o *WorkflowConfig) SetUseMemoForDataAttributes(v bool)`

-SetUseMemoForDataAttributes sets UseMemoForDataAttributes field to given value.

-### HasUseMemoForDataAttributes

-`func (o *WorkflowConfig) HasUseMemoForDataAttributes() bool`

-HasUseMemoForDataAttributes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)